-Pedro Alexandre Santos Carvalho de Almeida is a communication designer, educator and researcher in the field brand archaeology.
-Holds a Ph.D in Design from Central Saint Martins, University of the Arts London (CSM–UAL), funded by the Portuguese Foundation for Science and Technology (FCT), where he also completed a post-doctoral fellowship funded by the Arts and Humanities Research Council (AHRC) for Cultural Engagement.
+Pedro Alexandre Santos Carvalho de Almeida (Portugal, Porto, 1972) is a communication designer, educator and researcher in the field of visual identity and brand archaeology.
+He holds a Ph.D in design at Central Saint Martins, University of the Arts London (CSM–UAL),—funded by the Portuguese Foundation for Science and Technology (FCT)—where he also completed a post-doctoral fellowship funded by the Arts and Humanities Research Council (AHRC) for Cultural Engagement.
 He was also awarded a post-doctoral fellowship by FCT based at the Research Institute for Design Media and Culture (ID+) and Central Saint Martins Research.
-Is Assistant Professor of design at the Department of Communication and Art, University of Aveiro, where teaches since 2001.
-Was deputy director of the design course, and Erasmus+ coordinator for the design area, including the Master of European Design (MEDES) program in Aveiro.
-He was a member of the Scientific Committee at FBAUP in representation of ID+.
+He is an assistant professor of design at the Department of Communication and Art, University of Aveiro, Portugal, where he teaches since 2001.
+Was deputy director of the design course and coordinator of the Master of European Design (MEDes) program in Aveiro, and a member of the Scientific Committee at the Faculty of Fine Arts University of Porto in representation of ID+.
 Teaching covers graphic design, visual identity, strategic design, design management, product semantics, and visual research methods.
-He has supervised PhD and Masters level design students.
-His academic experience extends to CSM–UAL, ESAD Matosinhos, Doctoral program in Design University of Porto, ENSCI–Les Ateliers Paris, and The Glasgow School of Art.
-His research interests address the recovery, organization and creative use of entrepreneurial archives as key strategic resources for brand innovation.
-He worked as a communication designer and consultant for a range of organizations in Portugal and the UK.
+He has supervised PhD and Masters in design students.
+His academic experience extends to Central Saint Martins, Faculty of Fine Arts University of Porto, ESAD Matosinhos, ENSCI–Les Ateliers Paris, and The Glasgow School of Art.
+His practice and research interests address the recovery, organization and creative use of corporate archives as key strategic resources for brand innovation.
+His previous design work includes brand mark designs, visual identity systems, consultancy, and training for a broad range of organizations in Portugal and the UK.